evolvingsam/taxWise/README.md

 ```
 User records themselves describing their finances out loud.
 The voice pipeline runs in two stages:

-**Stage 1 — Transcription:** The audio file is sent to **OpenAI Whisper**, which transcribes it to text.
+**Stage 1 — Transcription:** The audio file is sent to **Gemini Whisper**, which transcribes it to text.
 The Whisper prompt is tuned for Nigerian financial terminology (Naira amounts, business income, rent, expenses).

 **Stage 2 — Same pipeline as text:** The transcript is passed directly into the existing Gemini AI parsing pipeline.
 The result is identical to a text intake — a pending `IntakeLedgerEntry` saved to the database.